gwenwindflower/embodied.computer/content/_index.md

 Theres is no index or table of contents, they are networked and designed for emergent discovery and exploration.

-They are created primarily during my [[notes/Morning pages]] writing practice.
+They are created primarily during my [[notes/Morning pages|morning pages]] writing practice.

-You may start wherever, but perhaps my collected thoughts on [[notes/Note-taking is an art practice|learning and note-taking is a nice place to start]].
+You may start wherever, but perhaps my collected thoughts on [[notes/Note-taking is an art practice| note taking as an art practice is a nice place to start]].